JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

   "Test using" is set to "IntelliJ IDEA".

-* Ignore the Gradle project "buildSrc":
+* Ignore the Gradle project "buildSrc" by clicking the button **Select Project Data To Import** in the Gradle Tool Window and unchecking the folder "buildSrc.

   ![Ignore the Gradle project &quot;buildSrc&quot;](../.gitbook/assets/intellij-gradle-config-ignore-buildSrc.png)